storkgreen25/Another-One-Bullet-Hell-Engine--Godot-/README.md

 It is longterm WIP project in which I slowly develop bullet hell "engine"

 ### TO DO List and Current known bugs
--Speed changes don't work as intended with stats ovverride\
 -Most of the pattern types are not implemented yet\
 -Wanna redo logic behind spawner types